-Deeply concerned about the adverse impacts which climate change is having or may have on the Outstanding Universal Value (OUV), integrity and authenticity of World Heritage properties, the World Heritage Committee launched an initiative at its 29th session (Durban 2005) to investigate the issue in detail.
+properties, the World Heritage Committee launched an initiative at its 29th session (Durban 2005) to investigate the issue in detail.
 The resulting report on "Predicting and Managing the effects of Climate Change on World Heritage", as well as a "Strategy to assist States Parties to Implement Appropriate Management Responses" were considered and endorsed by the Committee at its 30th session (Vilnius, 2006)10.
 These two documents present a detailed analysis of the threats posed to both natural and cultural World Heritage properties by climate change and discuss some of the preventive and corrective actions that are possible, as well as actions relating to the sharing of information and knowledge.

-Mindful of the various issues already covered in detail in the above-mentioned report and strategy, this policy document is principally aimed at providing the World Heritage decision / policy-makers with guidance on a limited number of key issues (synergies, research needs and legal issues), as requested in Decision 30 COM 7.1.
-For all other general issues dealing with the impacts of climate change on World Heritage properties and management responses document WHC-06/30.COM/7.1 should be consulted.
+Mindful of the various issues already covered in detail in the above-mentioned report and strategy, this policy document is principally aimed at providing the World Heritage decision / policy-makers with guidance on a limited number of key issues (synergies, research needs and legal issues).
+For all other general issues dealing with the impacts of climate change on World Heritage properties and management responses document WHC-06/30.COM/7.1 (World Heritage Paper No: 22) should be consulted.